 Domain of a Function

-The domain of a function refers to the set of all possible input values (x-values) for which the function is defined.
-Understanding the domain is crucial because it determines the values that can be substituted into the function without resulting in undefined expressions, such as division by zero.
+The domain of a function is the set of all possible input values (x-values) for which the function is defined.
+It excludes any values that cause undefined expressions, such as division by zero or taking the square root of a negative number in real numbers.